enpitsuLin/gatsby-remark-shiki/README.md

 # Language Alias

 This lets you set up language aliases.
-For example, settings below will let you use the language `superscript` which will highlight using the bash highlighter
+For example, settings below will let you use the language `superscript` which will highlight using the `javascript` highlighter

 ```javascript
 {